We all start out working for money, right? But eventually we want our money to work for us.

 You will likely do well if you follow the Warren Buffett approach of buying quality businesses trading at fair or better prices.

 Nick’s Notes: Do you know your net worth?
-Set up a free account at Personal Capital to find out.
+Set up a free account at Empower to find out.

 But there’s another important aspect to making your side hustle money pay you every year: